Skip to main content

 Written by Isabelle Talkington

-Updated over 2 months ago
+Updated over 2 weeks ago

 When managing your farming business, it's crucial to track farm assets like buildings, machinery, equipment, and other property.
 These assets, whether they are farm machinery or real property like farm buildings, have a useful life—the period during which they can be expected to be productive.